u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/demo.md

 * Describe the team's branching strategy (e.g., "We used a feature-branch workflow.
 Developers would create a new branch, implement their feature, and then open a Pull Request for review.").
 * (While Connor shows the GitHub page) Point to the closed Pull Requests and the commit history, noting that all members contributed regularly, meeting the 10-commit requirement.
 * Mention the use of **Unit Tests**: "We also implemented automated unit tests to ensure key functionalities, like our patterns and business logic, worked as expected.
 Every member contributed to writing these tests."
-* (Optional) If you did the bonus: "We also set up a GitHub Actions pipeline to automatically lint and test our code on every commit."
+* "We also set up a GitHub Actions pipeline to automatically lint and test our code on every commit."

 ---